Nasaan Ka Maruja?: Synopsis

-Cristy dreams of a certain couple, Maruja and Gabriel, who had a hard time being together because of their different status in life.
+Cristy dreams of a certain couple, Maruja and Gabriel (Piolo Pascual), who had a hard time being together because of their different status in life.
 They were both killed after getting married.
 Little did Cristy know that she and Ross, her half-sister's fiancé, would bring back to life the unfinished love story of Maruja and Gabriel.

 Reincarnation

-The storyline deals with the concept of reincarnation: Maruja (Kristine Hermosa) reincarnated as Cristy & Gabriel (Derek Ramsey) reincarnated as Ross.
+The storyline deals with the concept of reincarnation: Maruja (Kristine Hermosa) reincarnated as Cristy & Gabriel (Derek Ramsay) reincarnated as Ross.
 Cristy Rivera (Kristine Hermosa) is a magazine columnist who possesses psychic & paranormal abilities that help her see ghosts.
 She has a half-sister named Helen (Karylle) who is engaged to Ross Lozano.
 Ross used to draw sketches of Maruja even before they met in real life.
-What is the connection of Cristy & Ross to Maruja & Gabriel?
-Will Ross totally leave Helen for Cristy?
+What is the connection between Cristy & Ross to Maruja & Gabriel?
+Will Ross leave Helen for Cristy?
 And what will be Helen's move?

-Cristy having an open third eye has the ability to see ghosts or dead people and to communicate and to talk to them.
+Cristy having an open third eye can see ghosts or dead people and communicate and talk to them.

 Mediumship

-Cristy believes that she has the ability to see the spirits or ghosts of dead people.
+Cristy believes that she can see the spirits or ghosts of dead people.
 This brings the idea of having a third eye but is also able to dream about the past or even see the future through dreams.
-Later, a ghost of her mother shows to her explaining what exactly is this ability and that she should use this gift to help other spirits to cross the light, at the same time, knowing her true identity.
+Later, a ghost of her mother shows to her what exactly is this ability and that she should use this gift to help other spirits cross the light, at the same time, knowing her true identity.